Skip to main content ↓

 20. Encourage long-term subscriptions

-No, I’m not suggesting you tell customers to pay more for existing products – this is where membership programs come in.
-If customers have been with you for a couple or months and are paying monthly dues, ask them to go for annual subscriptions that work out cheaper.
+If customers have been with you for a couple of months and are paying monthly dues, ask them to go for annual subscriptions that work out cheaper.
 In doing so, you’ll get them to agree to stick around for a longer term.